-Later that evening, at 7 pm on February 2nd, the group reconvened at EMI Studio Two to overdub the vocals onto tracks three and four of the previous sessions' "take nine."
+Later that evening, at 7 pm on February 2nd, the group reconvened at EMI Studio Two to overdub the vocals onto tracks three and four of the previous session's "take nine."
 Paul sang his blistering lead vocals and then John, Paul and George harmonized the chorus and bridge vocals.
 Three additional vocalists apparently joined in on the chorus, as noted in the diary of Mal Evans.
 In an entry dated February 2nd, 1967, Mal wrote: “Recording voices on Captain Pepper.
 All six of us doing the chorus in the middle, worked until about midnight.”
 His reference “all six of us” seems to indicate that Mal, fellow roadie Neil Aspinall and Ringo all contributed to the “hope you will enjoy the show” vocals of the chorus late that evening.
-Apparently, however, they were placed quite low in the mix as to be barely discernable if at all present.
+Apparently, however, they were placed quite low in the mix as to be barely discernible if at all present.